The steps you need to take as soon as possible.

 While the hacker has access to your account, they have access to your email, including past and current emails as well as what arrives in the future.

-A password reset sent to your email account … which the hacker has access to.
+That password reset is sent to your email account… which the hacker has access to.

 As a result, the hacker can now hack your Facebook account by virtue of having hacked your email account.